 The PLUS Program is unique in the level of services available to the qualified student who has learning differences.
 Unlike support programs at some other institutions, the PLUS Program does not use peer tutors as services are delivered by a professional staff of Learning Consultants and Learning Associates.
-PLUS Program services emphasize Embedded Learning Strategies instruction within a Learning Conversation approach for content tutorial support in individual sessions.
+PLUS Program services emphasize Embedded Learning Strategies instruction within a Learning Conversation approach for content tutorial support in individual sessions that integrate a personalized strengths-based approach.
 The Program does not provide remedial or developmental instruction.

-Muskingum University's PLUS Program provides two levels of academic support to qualified students admitted into the program: PLUS Full service and PLUS Maintenance service.
+Muskingum University's PLUS Program provides levels of academic support to qualified students admitted into the program: PLUS Full service; PLUS Maintenance services; and PLUS Essential Services.
 Students are encouraged to match their need with the appropriate level of support during the course of their academic careers at Muskingum.

 For a more detailed comparison of services and fees for the levels of PLUS Program support, refer to the Fees and Services Table.

 PLUS Program individual sessions focus on Embedded Learning Strategy instruction within a Learning Conversation approach in which strong partnerships are build between students and Learning Consultants/Associates.
 It is within the supportive context of the PLUS Program that each student, in collaboration with the Learning Consultants/Associates, is encouraged to develop and deepen self-awareness of his/her unique strengths and challenges, recognize what factors influence his/her success and identify and implement specific and friendly strategies, actions, systems and supports to move towards his/her academic goals.